Rainbow Serpent: Possible origins in nature

 Another suggestion is the Oenpelli rock python (aka Oenpelli python), which is called nawaran in the native Kunwinjku language, according to whose lore grew into the Ngalyod serpent.
 This snake is also brown with darker blotches with iridescent scales.

 Another candidate is the water python (Liasis fuscus), which is a particularly colourful snake.

 The carpet snake (Morelia spilota variegata) is considered a form that the Rainbow Serpent can take by the Walmadjari people in northern Western Australia.
 The Kanmare or Kooremah of Queensland are also considered enormous carpet snakes, as already mentioned.

 There are also some geologist that study and look at the Rainbow Serpent art in Australia who see many similarities between the Serpent and seahorses or pipefish.
 It's also been described as looking like a sea urchin or seaweed.
-Considering that the Aborigines are in Australia and surrounded by lush rainforest, tropical ocean, and great diversity, the origins of the Serpents form are varied.
+Considering that the Aboriginal peoples are in Australia and surrounded by lush rainforest, tropical ocean, and great diversity, the origins of the Serpents form are varied.